 But the man who had been in the mast had begun to drive a truck instead of being pulled up in masts by Walter.

 "So I have to find another," explained Walter.

 The next day Diego appeared and told he would come in the afternoon and go to the mast.

-Four times, Diego came to promise he came in a few hours before we called Pieretek, as Shaun knew.
-Next morning, Pieretek arrived at the agreed time.
-He was a powerful man who left us pulling him into the chair without him even helping.
+Four times, Diego came to promise he came in a few hours before we lost patience and called Pieretek.
+To him, the Englishman Shaun had recommended us to address when we had told him about our problem with Diego.
+Next morning, Pieretek came from Brittany.
+To our great surprise at the agreed time.
+Pieretek was a smiling, friendly, powerful and close-knit man.
+He started by giving us a thorough instruction on how to tighten and relax the rope that should hold him.
+Then he sat down in the chair and ordered us to raise him.
+He sat completely passive in the chair and left fully to allow us to pull him up.
 Cross he was heavy.
-We sweated well while one turned the handle of the lap and the other pulled the rope carrying Pieretek.
-We managed to get him to the top.
-The wind gauge was put in place and we celebrated Pieretek in safety on the deck.
+We breathed and moaned while one turned the handle of the lap and another pulled the rope carrying Pieretek.
+We finally managed to get him to the top.
+The wind gauge was put in place and we celebrated the good-natured Bretons in safety on the deck.

 One hour later, after the 7 1 / 2, we were ready to continue sailing on the Mediterranean.